 Advanced Placement (AP)

 Students who complete Advanced Placement (AP) Exams may be eligible to receive college credit based on the exam score.
-Students must have official AP scores sent to Student Records, along with the Non-Traditional Credit form.
+Students must have official AP scores sent to Student Records and request a transcript credit evaluation via MyPCC.
 A list of AP exams accepted by PCC and credit received is available on the Student Records website: www.pcc.edu/resources/student-records/advanced-placement.html

 To request a copy of AP exam scores to be sent to PCC, contact the Advanced Placement Program.
 This information can be found at the address listed below or the following website: https://apstudent.collegeboard.org

 PO Box 6671

 Students who complete International Baccalaureate (IB) Exams may be eligible to receive college credit based on the exam score.
 Students must have an official IB transcript of scores sent to Student Records and request a transcript credit evaluation via MyPCC.
 A list of IB exams accepted by PCC and credit received is available at www.pcc.edu/resources/student-records/ib.html.

 Students may request official IB transcripts by contacting: